 Native Americans had legends to explain the fall colors.
 Invite students to create their own imaginative stories.

-For more information about Iowa Fall Colors, download this PDF from the Iowa Department of Natural Resources.
+- Download this PDF from the Iowa Department of Natural Resources.

 - Fall Color Report from the Iowa Department of Natural Resources